zm00622/laravel-toolbox/README.md

 https://devmarketer.io/learn/setup-laravel-project-cloned-github-com/

-## If receiving you are running PHP 7 and you need PHP 8 error, run the following command
+## If receiving you are running PHP 7 and you see the install PHP 8 error, run the following command

 composer install --ignore-platform-reqs